 DIMETRODONS AREN’T DINOSAURS One of the things that happens when you Google October is that it gets very boring, very quickly.
 When that happens, you need to Google something else to stay awake.
 In my case, this “something else” was dimetrodons, the awesome prehistoric sail-backed animal that many people think is a dinosaur.
 According to Google, “many people” are mistaken: dimetrodons went extinct 40 million years before the first dinosaurs appeared.
 Another thing about dimetrodons: they’re more closely related to mammals than they are to dinosaurs, which I didn’t know — they belong to the evolutionary clade Synapsida.

 Also, most dimetrodon fossils have been found in North America and there are 13 confirmed species of the animal.

 In conclusion, no one expects you to dress up as a dimetrodon this Halloween.
 This is your chance to blow them all away with the prehistoric world’s most unexpected costume.
-Do it! if you’ll win all the prizes.
+Do it!
+You’ll win all of the prizes.